 2. New aria-current Attribute:

 With the help of the new WordPress version, it is now very easy to point out the links to the same page.
-It also offers a chance to the theme developers to add specific styles to those links.
+It also offers a chance for the theme developers to add specific styles to those links.
 The change can affect the given core widgets:

 3. New aria-label Attribute:

 With the help of this feature, the developer can now add support for keyboard navigation on the web pages by using the landmark roles.

 The ARIA landmarks help to give an overview of the web content and it is also very helpful for adding support for attributes in posts and comment navigation.